Mosaics in the portico of the Rectangular Peristyle

 The myth of Arion provided the subject for a mosaic very similar to that in the frigidarium, but perhaps of a slightly lower quality.
 They are among the very few instances in which some adult nudity can be noticed at Villa del Casale.
 The mosaic with the myth of Arion was in a room of the private apartments, so it could be seen only by those who were strictly acquainted with the landlord.
 The Roman Empire was still solid at the time the villa was built, but the spirit of the ancient world was already fading away.

-The same episode was portrayed at Ostia Antica (it opens in another window) and the enmity between Cupid and Pan can be noticed also in a famous statue of Venus found at Delos.
+The enmity between Cupid and Pan can be noticed also in a famous statue of Venus found in Delos.

 Hercules, another mythological hero who enjoyed great popularity, was portrayed in mosaics in the triclinium adjoining the Elliptical Peristyle which was being restored at the time of my visit.